Shopify

 window.PennyLens.
 It should be defined.
 If it isn't, check that the snippet is in your theme'stheme.liquid<head>block — not just on/products/*pages. - Confirm Shopify is detected.
 In the same console, run

-window.Shopify.
-It should be a non-null object.
-If it'sundefined, your theme has stripped the standard Shopify JS — fall back to manual wiring. - Check the Web Pixel app (Shopify Plus only).
+window.Shopify?.shop.
+It should be a non-empty string.
+If it'sundefined, your theme has stripped the standard Shopify JS — fall back to manual wiring. - Check the order-creation webhook.
 If the dashboard shows

-cart_addevents but nopurchaseevents, the order status page redirect may be skipping the standard/thank_youroute.
-Install the PennyLens Web Pixel from the Shopify app store to capture purchases directly through Shopify's events API. - Headless storefronts.
-Hydrogen and other custom storefronts that don't render the standard Shopify body classes or load
+cart_addevents but nopurchaseevents, the order status page redirect may be skipping the standard/thank_youroute — or you haven't connected the webhook yet.
+Connect the order-creation webhook (above); it captures purchases directly from Shopify's servers and doesn't depend on the customer's browser reaching/thank_you. - Headless storefronts.
+Hydrogen and other custom storefronts that don't set

 Confidence indicator